-- 7.4 Where a student is transferring to another college or establishment, the College's Designated Safeguarding Lead should liaise with the college or establishment and forward them copies of the student's safeguarding records. - 7.5 Student's under 16 years' old who are enrolled at Schools or other organisations are, in normal circumstances, also subject to the policy of the referring organisation, however, in urgent situations the College safeguarding staff will contact external agencies without delay and then coordinate with the sending institution.
+- 6.4 Where a student is transferring to another college or establishment, the College's Designated Safeguarding Lead should liaise with the college or establishment and forward them copies of the student's safeguarding records. - 6.5 Student's under 16 years' old who are enrolled at Schools or other organisations are, in normal circumstances, also subject to the policy of the referring organisation, however, in urgent situations the College safeguarding staff will contact external agencies without delay and then coordinate with the sending institution.

-8. Supporting Students: Mental Health and Well Being
+7. Supporting Students: Mental Health and Well Being

-- 8.1 The College has in place pastoral support systems that reflect the governing body's legal obligation and commitment to safeguard and promote the welfare and wellbeing of all students as outlined in KCSIE 2022.
-The College recognises the value of early help, early intervention and coordinated support through full cooperation with interagency working arrangements. - 8.2 The College will support students to be successful and feel confident in terms of their: - Physical, mental health and emotional wellbeing - Protection from harm and neglect - Education, training and recreation - Contribution to society - Social and economic wellbeing - 8.3 The College provides clear guidance on how best to meet the varied needs of different Student groups, including the engagement and support to those deemed as vulnerable.
+- 7.1 The College has in place pastoral support systems that reflect the governing body's legal obligation and commitment to safeguard and promote the welfare and wellbeing of all students as outlined in KCSIE 2021.
+The College recognises the value of early help, early intervention and coordinated support through full cooperation with interagency working arrangements. - 7.2 The College will support students to be successful and feel confident in terms of their: - Physical, mental health and emotional wellbeing - Protection from harm and neglect - Education, training and recreation - Contribution to society - Social and economic wellbeing - 7.3 The College provides clear guidance on how best to meet the varied needs of different Student groups, including the engagement and support to those deemed as vulnerable. - 7.4 In the case where learners are facing a severe mental health challenge or there is a real and imminent risk of suicide or significant harm.
+The safeguarding team will implement the Suicide Safety plan (annexe 13).
+The college will ensure that all necessary parties are informed so that they may act to try and ensure the most appropriate form of treatment.
+Where the is a significant decline in the mental health of a learner, irrespective of age, the learners' Next of Kin will be informed.

-Complaints and Allegations against Staff, Agency Workers and Volunteers
+8. Complaints and Allegations against Staff, Agency Workers and Volunteers